runiac/docker/README.md

 ## alpine-full (kitchen sink)

-This is the default container for runiac and is configured to handle most cloud deployments to Azure or GCP.
+This is the default container for runiac and is configured to handle most cloud deployments to Azure, GCP and AWS.

 - Terraform
 - Runiac